H\"older Continuity of Cumulative Distribution Functions for Noncommutative Polynomials under Finite Free Fisher Information: H older continuity under the assumption of finite free Fisher information

 \subsection{More about the H\"older constant}

-We take now a closer look at the constant $c$ given in \eqref{eq:Hoelder_constant-1}.
-Besides $\|P\|_R$, we can extract from there another quantity that solely depends on $R$ and the algebraic structure of $P$.
+We take now a closer look at the constants $c$ and $\tilde{c}$ given in \eqref{eq:Hoelder_constant-1a} and \eqref{eq:Hoelder_constant-1b}, respectively.
+Besides $\|P\|_R$, we can extract from there another quantity that depends solely on $R$ and the algebraic structure of $P$.
 More precisely, for any given $R>0$, we define for every noncommutative polynomial $0\neq P\in \C\langle x_1,\dots,x_n\rangle$ its \emph{leading weight} $\rho_R(P) \in (0,1]$ by

-Using this quantity, we can rearrange the terms appearing in \eqref{eq:Hoelder_constant-1} as
+Using this quantity, we can rearrange the terms appearing in \eqref{eq:Hoelder_constant-1a} as

-Since the explicit value for the H\"older constant $C>0$ of $\F_Y$ that we found in the proof of Theorem \ref{thm:Hoelder_continuity} is $C = c^\beta$ with $\beta = \frac{2}{2^{d+2}-5}$, we infer from the latter that
+Since the explicit value for the H\"older constant $C>0$ of $\F_Y$ that we found in the proof of Theorem \ref{thm:Hoelder_continuity} is $C = c^\beta$ with $\beta = \frac{2}{3(2^d-1)}$, we infer from the latter that